Are you looking for the best GBA emulator? So that you can easily enjoy some of your favorite games from that generation again.

 This emulation is free to play and is designed to use the motion sensor in your mobile device.
 This emulator is compatible with most cheat codes, so if you have one that you want to use, you can easily access it.
 In addition, saves can be accessed from the emulator menu as well as from your Google Drive.
 This means that you can easily save your games on one device and pick them back up to continue playing on another device.

-One of the features that you will find that this emulator has that some others do not is the ability to link up your game with a friend so that you can you can both enjoy the features that the emulator has to offer without slowdown.
+One of the features that you will find that this emulator has that some others do not is the ability to link up your game with a friend so that you can both enjoy the features that the emulator has to offer without slowdown.

 - Video filters are available for more customization.